Find your perfect sleep by comparing our mattresses.

-Today only, take 25% off any size Revere Bed plus:
+Today only, take 25% off any size Liberty Bed plus:

-Today only, purchase a queen size Gold Bed Package and receive:
+Today only, purchase a queen size Silver Bed Package and receive:

 Eight out of ten people will experience back pain at some point in their lives1.
 This can range from a dull, constant ache to chronic debilitating pain.
 Since we spend approximately one-third of our days in bed, our choice of mattress can have a huge impact on whether this pain continues or improves.

 Research has shown that simply getting a new mattress can help improve sleep quality and reduce back discomfort2.
 However, the type of mattress you choose also plays an important role.
 There are two main characteristics to look for when choosing the best mattress for both back support and sleep comfort – firmness and the physical components of the mattress.

 For years, doctors have recommended hard beds for people with lower-back pain, but a 2003 study showed that this type of mattress might just add to people's misery.
 During this study, Spanish researchers replaced the mattresses of 313 patients who had a history of unexplained chronic lower back pain with a new "firm" or "medium-firm" mattress, without telling them which mattress type they received3.
 The patients were then asked to rate their lower back pain on a scale from one to 10 when they woke up and again 30 minutes after getting out of bed.
 About 82% of patients who slept on the medium-firm mattresses said their pain had improved compared to 68% of those sleeping on firm mattresses.